What I Had to Release to Build the Business I Actually Wanted

 What the Data Told Me — and What My Gut Confirmed

-Year on year, I try to really review data and see where I could improve or what I can let go of.
+Year over year, I review the data to see what's working, what's not, and where I can improve or let go.
 There's always something to tweak.
-This year, it was definitely letting go of the studio.
-It was a hard decision, but my gut said it was time — and the data supported it.
+This year, that meant shifting to part time and letting go of the studio.
+It was a hard decision, but my gut said it was time—and the data backed me up.

-The other thing was knowing who my ideal client is.
-When I first started, it was about discovering who I am and what I wanted to do.
-In that process, I'd get clients — the majority of whom I loved, and who have stayed with me since the start of Nostalgia, which I'm so grateful for.
-But then there'd be that 2% who would probably be a better match for another photographer.
-Last year, I don't think I had a single mismatch.
-Everyone who came my way felt like people I'd known forever.
-I'm happy my messaging and branding are on point.
+The other piece was getting crystal clear on my ideal client.
+Early on, I was still discovering who I was and what I wanted to do.
+Along the way, I attracted clients—most of whom I adored and who've stayed with me since the start of Nestology (something I'm deeply grateful for).
+But there was always that 2% who would've been better matched with another photographer.
+Last year?
+I don't think I had a single mismatch.
+Isn't that amazing?
+Everyone who came my way felt like someone I'd known forever.
+That tells me my messaging and branding are finally on point.

 How I Actually Make Business Decisions

-I came from a corporate background, and my favorite mentor and friend drilled into me how important data is.
-Since the start of Nostalgia, I've always had a spreadsheet with all my data fields.
-I don't think any client management system is detailed enough for the analysis I want to do for each client — so I made my own.
-As soon as a client books, I fill it up.
-At the end of the year, I analyze it, do my statistics, and glean findings from the data.
+I came from a corporate background, where my favorite mentor—and friend—drilled into me the importance of data analytics.
+So when I ventured into running my own business, I've always kept a spreadsheet with handpicked data fields.
+Pre-AI, I don't think any client management system was detailed enough for the analysis I wanted to run on each client, so I built my own.
+As soon as a client books, I fill it in.
+At the end of the year, I analyze it, run the statistics, and draw findings from the data.

-Thank you, AI, for last year — it made my life easier.
-I could just copy-paste and let it do the aggregation.
-So yes, I do that.
+Thank you, AI, for making last year easier.
+I could simply copy-paste and let it handle the aggregation.
+So yes, that's what I do.
 I don't make business decisions on a whim.
-Sometimes it's more gut, but a lot of it is really based on evidence.
-And I think that's how my business has flourished — because I really tune into actual client behavior.
+Sometimes it's gut-driven, but a lot of it is rooted in evidence.
+And I think that's why my business has flourished—because I truly tune into actual client behavior.

-But here's what I've also learned: you cannot always be 100% sure.
-You cannot be stuck in the planning stage forever.
-As an entrepreneur, sometimes you just need to take a leap of faith and try it.
-And if it fails, it's not actually the worst thing in the world — because it will inform you.
-It didn't work because of this and this.
-And you're a better entrepreneur because of that.
+But here's what I've also learned: every occurrence is information.
+A successful launch?
+Information.
+A mistake?
+Information.
+A failed attempt to reach a target?
+Still information.
+You can't always be 100% sure, and you can't stay stuck in the planning stage forever.
+As an entrepreneur, sometimes you just have to take a leap of faith and try.
+And if it fails?
+That's not the worst thing in the world—because failure informs you.
+It didn't work because of X and Y. That's data too.
+And you walk away a better entrepreneur.
 You cross one ambiguous thing off your list and move on to the next.
-Maybe the next one will be so much better because you're more informed from that failed experience.
+Maybe the next attempt will be so much better because you're more informed by that failed experience.
+Successes teach you what to repeat.
+Mistakes teach you what to adjust.
+Every outcome gives you something.
+You just have to be willing to read the signal.

 Letting Go of Perfectionism — and My Complicated Relationship With Money